YashS17/find-your-kicks/README.md

 ## Beta
 This website is in a **beta process**.
 Currently it can be usable in Windows, MacOS or any other computer browsers.
 People may have difficulties viewing this website on a mobile phone/smartphone.

-We are working to fix the dimensions for mobile devices, until then you can enjoy our website on the aforementioned platforms.
+ℹ️ We are working to fix the dimensions for mobile devices, until then you can enjoy our website on the aforementioned platforms.